fsantanna/fsantanna.github.io/Freechains/tragedy.md

     the more it is used,
     the more it is abused,
     the more it decays.
-Users act on their own interests, contrarily to the common good, causing the platforms to collapse.
+Users act on their own interests, contrarily to the common good, leading the platforms to collapse.
-There is no principled and localized coordination, but only centralized and generic counter-abuse protection.
+There is no principled moderation, no localized coordination, but only centralized and generic counter-abuse protections.

-Freechains relies on a reputation system that embraces locality and subjectivity to escape the tragedy of the commons:
+Freechains, on the other hand, relies on a reputation system that embraces subjectivity and locality to escape the tragedy of the commons:

 1. Users can create forums with their own subjective rules (netiquettes).
 2. Creators receive initial reputation tokens, known as `reps`, to redistribute